 - A copy of this advertisement appears in Peter Walker’s Croydon and its Pubs 1 — A brief history.
 It was placed by David Oliver, described by Walker as “the go-ahead proprietor”.
 Another advert, labelled in the Local Studies Library as “CC 31/12/1892” (“CC” is probably the Croydon Chronicle), states that “Mr Oliver begs respectfully to inform the Residents of Croydon and its neighbourhood that he has purchased the old-established wine & spirit business known as the Fox & Hounds, London Road, West Croydon, of the late Proprietor, Mr John Goodman.”
 Street directories show that David Oliver remained at the Fox & Hounds for around 5 years, until c.1896, after which it passed to Geoffrey Denton until c.1900 and then Mrs Denton until c.1925.

-- The article mentions David Elliott as “Green [sic] King Pub Partners' managing director”; according to Bloomberg Businessweek he was with Greene King from 1998–2009.
+- The article mentions David Elliott as “Green [sic] King Pub Partners' managing director”; according to Companies House he was a director of Greene King plc from 1998 to 2010.

 - Cf. John Judd’s personal recollections of the pub, in his Pubs of Croydon: “[…] the manager then [in 1993] was Trevor Price, who once ran the Mitre in Canterbury Road.
 Mr Price ran a well and [sic] organised establishment.
 In those days he closed the pub at 8pm this was because when he took over the Fox had some problems, with drugs etc. Trevor Price had a good approach with people, he was a very nice man, and would do anything for you.”